Wondering if it’s time to grab yourself a pair of those sweet wide skis you’ve been eyeing in the lift line?

 Tips for Choosing Wide Skis

-The only downside to the popularity of wide skis is the difficulty of choosing between so many good options.
+The only downside to the popularity of wide skis is the difficulty in choosing between so many good options.
 How to narrow it down?
 Here’s some advice.

 Choose a ski for your common conditions.
 Most casual skiers will want an all-mountain ski, which will be slightly narrower than those designed for pure powder and can be enjoyed in pretty much any conditions.